 It provides academic assistance to individual student and the team to conduct any type of research activities as a part of their academic pursuit.
 During the year 2062(2005-06) the department carried out number of research activities mobilizing students in cooperation with various national and international organizations.

-Activities Conducted by the Department in 2005-06
+Activities Conducted by the Department

 The following are the major activities conducted during this year: